 Tracking Progress in Music

 Progress in Music is tracked according to the Music Curriculum Essentials.
 By the end of a child’s time at St Joseph’s, we aim to ensure that every child has had experience of learning to play instruments, sing and create their own music and this is tracked and assessed by class teachers and ArtForms teachers that we are very fortunate to have in school.
-Assessment in Music ensures that all musical skills are built upon and developed each year so that each child can access the full Music curriculum.]
+Assessment in Music ensures that all musical skills are built upon and developed each year so that each child can access the full Music curriculum.

 We are very fortunate at St Joseph’s to offer opportunities for private tuition through external music teachers and whole class lessons using a variety of instruments and musical styles.
 Lessons include singing, piano, flute, xylophones, brass instruments and a range of drumming musical styles.
 We use this service to ensure that through music the children grow in confidence, work as a team, solve problems and express themselves.
-Through the use of different instruments and

 Young Voices Concert